Dr. David Henner

 Parsabiv® in Practice

 I have this one patient with sHPT—she had a wake-up call when I recommended she meet with a surgeon.
 Up until then, she wasn’t very active in her care.
 As soon as Parsabiv® (etelcalcetide) came out, she was the first patient in her dialysis unit to receive it.
 We initiated her on 5 milligrams, 3 times a week at the end of hemodialysis, and we titrated her dose based on her labs.
-We didn’t even need to titrate to the maximum dose and in a few months her PTH was in range.
-After a year of treatment on Parsabiv®, her PTH is still in range without me having to significantly change her dose.
+We didn’t even need to titrate to the maximum dose and in a few months her PTH was in normal range.
+Her PTH is still in range without me having to significantly change her dose.
 Her secondary hyperparathyroidism is well managed and she is more active in her care.

 Individual results may vary